gsdu8g9/titun/README.md

 [![Build Status](https://travis-ci.org/sopium/titun.svg?branch=master)](https://travis-ci.org/sopium/titun)

-TiTun (Titanium Tunnel) is a secure IP tunnel for GNU/Linux.
+TiTun (Titanium Tunnel) is a simple, fast and easy to use IP tunnel for linux.
 It transmits packets via UDP, encrypted and authenticated with a pre-shared key.
-TiTun aims to be NAT and proxy friendly, simple and easy to use.
+A distinguishing feature of TiTun is NAT and proxy friendliness: most other VPN software I tried have problem working with my ISP where UDP NAT mapping frequently changes.

 ## Status

-I am comfortably running TiTun on my servers.
-Do read about the [caveats](#caveats) of the protocol.
+The current protocol is [not very sound](#caveats), and TiTun has not been audited/reviewed.
+It should work well as a obfuscation layer though.

 If you need better performance and/or security, [wireguard](https://www.wireguard.io/) seems very promising.